Excale/nLaunchy/readme.txt

 As usual, use at your own risk :-P

-NOTE: I have forked nLaunch CX so that everyone can send me any usefull modification (excale @ live.fr).
+NOTE: I have forked nLaunch CX so that everyone can contribute.
 I'll add it to nLaunchy so we can keep one version with all the latest updates/added things without having to change the name every time :).

 Initial installation